Atlas: How to Deploy and Set Up Atlas 1.5

 docker run -it \ -e atlas.organization=<ETHYCA-PROVIDED ORGANIZATION NAME> \ -e atlas.ethyca.api.key=<ETHYCA-PROVIDED API KEY> \ -e atlas.ethyca.url=https://api.ethyca.com \ -e atlas.name=<NAME OF YOUR INSTANCE> \ -e atlas.connection.db.jdbc.url=<CONNECTION STRING TO LOCAL DATABASE> \ -e atlas.connection.db.jdbc.username=<LOCAL DB USERNAME> \ -e atlas.connection.db.jdbc.password=<LOCAL DB PASSWORD> \ -e atlas.schedule.cron='0 0 * ? * * *' \ -e atlas.threads=10 \ -e atlas.log.max.files = 28 -e atlas.log.max.dir.size = 2G -p 8080:8080 \ --name atlas-container ethyca/atlas:latest

-🚨 Do not forget to safe-list or open outbound communication to Ethyca-hosted web services at api.ethyca.com
+Step 4.
+Safe-List or Open Outbound communication to Ethyca-hosted web services at api.ethyca.com

 Step 1.
 Log in to Atlas